Best Places to Spot Orangutans in the Wild

-There are many places in Borneo where you might catch sight of the endangered Orangutans.
-But many places frequented by travellers guarantee sightings of 'wild' Orangutans and aren't actually sustainable.
+The problem is that many places frequented by travellers (that guarantee sightings of 'wild' Orangutans), aren't actually sustainable.
 What travellers are seeing are 'sanctuaries' where Orangutans have become so reliant on humans that they can never return to the wild.

-If you would like to see Orangutans in a sustainable way, and not support places where Orangutans remain in zoo-like captivity, here are types of places to avoid:
+If you would like to see Orangutans in a sustainable way, and don't want to support places where Orangutans remain in zoo-like captivity, here are types of places to avoid:

 2. Where Orangutans have exhibited aggressive behaviour toward humans.
 Orangutans are by nature not aggressive towards human - signs of aggression may indicate they are uncomfortable or in distress.